-Back in September, I attended the New York Beef Tour with the New York Beef Council.
-They took a group of bloggers to Provitello farms where we would see for ourselves how veal is raised.
+I attended the first New York Beef Veal Tour with the New York Beef Council. where I joined a group of bloggers on a tour of Provitello farms.
+Provitello is a veal farm in New York where they take great care in raising their veal calves.
 I was quite impressed with the process and also was surprised to find that my conception of what veal is, was completely and totally wrong!

 If you’re on the fence and not sure what to think about veal, be sure to visit the farm’s website, read what they have to say, and watch their videos.
 In a nutshell, you will see everything that I experienced on that day and see for yourself that Veal raised on Provitello farms are raised under the best conditions (see video)

 Bacon Wrapped Stuffed Jalapenos – a ground veal recipe!